Understanding and Managing Canine Skin Allergies

 Bacterial and Fungal Infections

 • Secondary Infections: When allergies lead to excessive scratching or licking, they can disrupt the skin’s natural barrier, making it more susceptible to bacterial or fungal infections.
-These infections exacerbate allergy symptoms and may lead to pus, swelling, or odor from the affected area.
+These infections can exacerbate allergy symptoms and may lead to the development of pus, swelling, or an unpleasant odor in the affected area.

 Hormonal Imbalances